tira-io/teaching-ir-with-shared-tasks/teaching.md

 After having downloaded the CSV file from Google, convert the topics to an XML file like so:

+ToDo: the documentation is outdated here a bit.
+I lastly described it step-by-step here: [https://github.com/OpenWebSearch/wows-code/tree/main/ecir26/collection#setting-up-doccano-step-by-step](https://github.com/OpenWebSearch/wows-code/tree/main/ecir26/collection#setting-up-doccano-step-by-step).
+I will do this again and then integrate it here.

 ```shell
 teaching-ir convert-topics-csv-to-xml /path/to/topics.csv topics.xml
 ```